vitessio/website/content/en/blog/2026-09-23-hardening-emergency-reparent-shard.md

 ERS and `PlannedReparentShard` share this sorter, so both benefit from the fix.
 This makes the ordering consistent; it does not tell us which of 2 x divergent histories should survive.
 That is a separate problem

-## Strict recovery from split brain with MySQL GTIDs
+## Strict recovery from split brain

 _TL;DR: in v25, ERS on MySQL and Percona GTID shards refuses to choose between unresolved split-brain histories automatically.
 Operators can explicitly choose which history to preserve, accepting the loss of transactions unique to the other branches. `VTOrc` never makes that choice automatically_